castor-data-binding/castor-jdo/src/site/markdown/about/project-name.md

 for during their recruitment process.
 Not that I actually understand what that means, but if you're an MIT alum you are probably relieved we didn't attend.

-Now, on to the explaination...
+Now, on to the explanation...

 The truth of the matter is that it's highly classified, and on a need-to-know basis.
 Even members of our own team do not know.
 However we are allowed to post more speculations